What you should know

-If they can’t agree, the parents can ask a court or an arbitrator to decide.
+If they can’t agree, the parents can try mediation.
+If they still can’t agree, or if mediation isn’t possible, they can ask a court or an arbitrator to decide.
 The court (or arbitrator) will make a decision based on what’s best for the child.
 That is the only consideration courts and arbitrators can take into account.

 The arrangements for parenting made in orders and agreements are called parenting arrangements in the Family Law Act.
 Under the Divorce Act they are called a parenting plan.

 For more, see our coverage of resolving family disputes.